amoghaddassi/mcmc-decryption/readme.md

 Also uses these chains to generate random sentences according to certain transition probabilities.

 Purpose of each file is as follows:
-	* chain.py: Has the classes for an edge, graph, and Markov Chain.
+	- chain.py: Has the classes for an edge, graph, and Markov Chain.
-	* bigram_helpers.py: Has various helper functions for getting transition probabilites from a text file.
+	- bigram_helpers.py: Has various helper functions for getting transition probabilites from a text file.
-	* decrypt.py: Runs the MCMC algorithim to decode a given cypher (also has functions for generating replacement cyphers).
+	- decrypt.py: Runs the MCMC algorithim to decode a given cypher (also has functions for generating replacement cyphers).
+	- data: Has open source text files used to generate the prbability models.